How Chefs Use Finishing Salt In The Kitchen

 If you watch chefs cook for a few minutes, you start noticing how often salt appears in their hands.
 A pinch over a tray of vegetables, another over a pan, another just before plating.
 Seasoning is rarely a single step, it happens continuously as the dish develops.

 Salt is not added once.
 It is built in stages as the food changes.
 As heat and moisture shift, seasoning is adjusted to keep flavour balanced as it concentrates.
+The moment salt is added determines how far it spreads and how fully it integrates into the food.

 Early Seasoning: Building the Base

-Meat is seasoned before it hits the pan, pasta water is salted before cooking, and vegetables are sometimes seasoned in advance depending on how they handle moisture during cooking (see how to use finishing salt on vegetables).
+Ingredients are lightly seasoned before cooking begins so salt can interact with moisture as heat is applied.
+Meat is seasoned before it hits the pan.
+Pasta water is salted before cooking.
+Vegetables are sometimes seasoned in advance depending on how they handle moisture during cooking.

-π§πΌβπ³ Pro tip
+πŸ§‘πŸΌβ€πŸ³ Pro tip

 Use fine or medium salt here.
 It spreads quickly and integrates before cooking begins.